ollionorg/DataflowTemplates-fork/v2/datastream-to-spanner/terraform/samples/mysql-sharded-single-df-job/README.md

 1. **Datastream private connection** - If configured, a Datastream private connection will be deployed for your configured VPC.
 If not configured, IP allowlisting will be assumed as the mode of Datastream access.
-A single private connection is created for all mySqlShards.
+A single private connection is created for all shards.
 2. **Source datastream connection profiles** - This allows Datastream to connect to the MySQL instance (using IP allowlisting or private connectivity).
-A source connection profile is created per physical mySqlShard.
+A source connection profile is created per physical shard.
 3. **GCS buckets** - A GCS bucket for Datastream to write the source data to.
 Each datastream job writes to a separate folder in `data/` directory, therefore, only 1 GCS bucket is created.
 4. **Target datastream connection profiles** - The connection profile to